ProgrammerTurtle/tothemoontogether/README.md

 Current Planned Launch: BALLS 34 in the Black Rock Desert, September 2026.

+## Flight Avionics

+TTMT will be flying a MetrumITX and Featherweight Blue Jay inside of the nose cone avionics bay.
+These two computers are responsible for parachute deployment and flight logging.

 ## Payload

 The payload features a three-board distributed instrumentation avionics stack using a CAN-FD bus — each board carries its own STM32G0B1CCU6 MCU, enabling redundant cross-validation and independent experiment processing